 The agreement, signed July 2018, sees the Assessment Lead Programme recognised as category 3 IB professional development.
 Completion of the online programme will count towards an IB World School’s evaluation requirements to show an ongoing commitment to professional development.

 Evidence Based Education’s Director of Education, Stuart Kime, said:

 Since the Assessment Lead Programme launched in October 2017, over 200 educators from all over the world have enrolled on the first three cohorts.
-IB educators were some of the very first to join the programme:
+International Baccalaureate educators were some of the very first to join the programme:

 “The course taught us about the importance of formative assessment, various techniques for assessing students and how to use the assessments to improve teaching and learning.”